mathiasbalian/Folder_Sorter_AI_HYU2022/README.md

 - **Text lemmatization**
 Lemmatization is the process of switching any word to its base root.
 For example, "leaves" becomes "leaf".
 Similarly, "caring" becomes "care".
 This is very important as it makes it much easier for our ML model to learn and understand the topics of the text that it is analysing.
-With the previous step and te lemmatization of the text, we get the following code for our text preprocessing:
+With the previous step and the lemmatization of the text, we get the following code for our text preprocessing:
 ```python
 import re
 import nltk